yg-ht/FIR/README.md

  - Looks for default credentials on MSSQL servers
  - Attempts to enumerate user accounts on the Finger service
  - Checks to see if SMTP will leak AD Domain info
+ - Checks for SMTP enumeration of a given list of users

 This is at beta stages in its development - please report bugs (or better still, submit pull requests)